qsideinstitute/federal-criminal-sentencing/master.md

 ## 4.2 Structure of the data

-In a tidy dataset, each row is an observation, each column is a variable, and each cell is a value.
+As you may remember, in a tidy data set, each row is an observation, each column is a variable, and each cell is a value.
 In the case of the federal criminal sentencing data, each row represents an individual who was sentenced in the federal district court system in the U.S. in one of the country’s 94 districts.

-When we start with a dataset, we will want to think about and explore some key questions related to who is in our dataset, what the sentence was, when the individual was sentenced and where the sentence occurred.
+When we start exploring a data set, we will want to think about some key questions using the four W’s: who, what, when, and where.
+Specifically, you might ask: who is in our data set?
+What was the sentence?
+When was the individual was sentenced?
+Where did the sentence occur?

 Can you guess which variables pertain to each question?
 Let’s inspect our variables, which are in the columns, and see if that helps.
 There are several functions we can use to do this:

-- `names()` will provide the names of the columns in the dataset
+- `names()` will provide the names of the columns in the data set

   ``` r
   names(us_sent)